political points

 - Thomas, January 24, 2025

-Tackling the immigration crisis on our southern border was exactly what was promised in the 2024 presidential election.
+Tackling the immigration crisis on our southern border was precisely what was promised in the 2024 presidential election.
 Why is anyone surprised?

 - Thomas, January 23, 2025